OpenChronology Reference Implementation

 Pack a collection of .chron files into a portable .chronpkg bundle — or unpack an existing bundle to inspect its events.
 Drag-and-drop interface, manifest preview, no code required.

-Calendar Builder
+Calendar Author

 Define a custom calendar system and export a .chroncal file.
 Name your months, set your epoch, describe your year length and intercalation rules.
 Reusable across any .chron file that references it.